-Sensit manufactures a line of handheld gas sensors for utility and industrial use.
-They are typically used by gas utility personnel to identify leaks, or by public safety to verify that an area is safe to enter.
-Sensit recognized an unmet need for a new product line: compact, wearable sensors to warn of a potential hazard.
-For example, a miner would be alerted that methane is accumulating in their vicinity.
+BackgroundSENSIT Technologies manufactures a line of handheld gas sensors for utility and industrial use.
+They are typically used by gas utility personnel to identify leaks, or by public safety personnel to verify that an area is safe to enter.
+SENSIT recognized an unmet need for a new product line: compact, wearable sensors to warn of a potential hazard.
+For example, a firefighter or EMS personnel would be alerted if they entered an area with dangerous carbon monoxide readings.

 Finding the ideal balance of toughness, cost, size, and performance required an unusual mechanical architecture.
 The main housing is a transparent shell that is almost completely over-molded with a durable thermoplastic elastomer (TPE.)

 This allowed us to integrate features into a single injection-molded part:

 - No need to seal the two transparent lenses; it’s all one contiguous part.